We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Boyle squeezes in a variety of compound exercises that target different muscle groups (both upper and lower body) as a circuit, completing two sets of 10 reps of each exercise.
 Scrolling through Instagram is definitely not part of this workout plan.

 Boyle also recommends doing a total-body workout that combines moves like push-ups, pull-ups, basic plank-type core work, and squats.
 This type of workout twice per week can build strength without requiring you to set up a bed at your local gym.

 Metzl agrees, recommending a quick training circuit right when you wake up.
 He’s a fan of the burpee, as well as plyometric jump squats and arm walkouts to push-ups.
 “These moves ramp up your metabolic furnace for the day,” he says.

-Doing a lot of single-leg and single-arm exercises also helps keep the body balanced and minimizes injury, he adds, and you can alleviate any soreness with recovery techniques such as ice baths or Epsom salt baths.
+Doing a lot of single-leg and single-arm exercises also helps keep the body balanced and minimizes injury, he adds.
+You can alleviate any soreness with recovery techniques such as ice baths or Epsom salt baths.

-Finally, proper nutrition is still king when it comes to getting the results you want, so you'll have to pass up those daily doughnuts.
-"Eating healthy carbs post-workout will replenish your glycogen levels and help your muscles recover faster,” Tamir says.
+Finally, proper nutrition is still king when it comes to getting the results you want.
+Depending on your fitness goals, you may have to pass up the doughnuts — at least most of the time.
+“Eating healthy carbs post-workout will replenish your glycogen levels and help your muscles recover faster,” Tamir says.

 More important is the window for consuming protein: To maximize protein synthesis, have 20 or more grams of protein within an hour of working out, he suggests.

 Doing something is better than doing nothing.
 Hitting the weight rack or the mat once per week may not give you a Schwarzenegger-esque body, but the gains you do make might spark some inspiration to exercise those muscles a little harder or more often.